STARCOM activates 593rd Test and Evaluation Squadron to grow space test workforce

 |0

-This work, STARCOM activates 593rd Test and Evaluation Squadron to grow space test workforce [Image 3 of 3], by Daniel Kelley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, STARCOM activates 593rd Test and Evaluation Squadron to grow space test workforce, by Brandon Kalloo Sanes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-STARCOM activates 593rd Test and Evaluation Squadron to grow space test workforce